iamseye/gatsby-blog/content/posts/2019-04-06--week-0/index.md

 ---
-title: Week 0 - Build the blog with Gatsby starter
+title: Week 0 - Building the blog with Gatsby starter
 subTitle: This is subtitle
 category: "learning"
 cover: photo-698056-unsplash.jpg